Joc Pederson Player Props: Giants vs. Reds

 Joc Pederson At The Plate

-- Pederson is hitting .230 with five doubles, two triples, eight home runs and 31 walks.
+- Pederson is hitting .230 with six doubles, two triples, eight home runs and 33 walks.

-- In 57.9% of his 57 games this season, Pederson has picked up at least one hit.
-He's also had four multi-hit games.
+- In 57.6% of his games this year (34 of 59), Pederson has picked up at least one hit, and in four of those games (6.8%) he recorded more than one.

-- Pederson has had at least one RBI in 35.1% of his games this season (20 of 57), with more than one RBI nine times (15.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Pederson has driven in a run in 21 games this year (35.6%), including nine games with more than one RBI (15.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 47.4% of his games this season, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.